With creativity and change, there are two types of problems:

 - Determine whether the conclusions can be wrong (be highly critical of all findings).

 - Check that the information is gathered correctly and accurately; assign a specific person (owner) responsible for checking the data.

 - Physically check and visually witness information or data instead of accepting validation from others.

 - Always challenge calibration methods.

 - Determine what potentially hidden or secondary resources might be present and how they could cause the problem.

-- Describe a new or unusual mechanism that would have a to exist to sustain the problem.
+- Describe a new or unusual mechanism that would have to exist to sustain the problem.

 Multiple independent validations and exploration of each piece of data, assumptions, and conclusions are needed.
-It is useful to list all assumptions and conclusions and challenge each in turn.
-Re-checking the information, using different personnel is necessary to avoid stuckness-thinking and groupthink.
+It is helpful to list all assumptions and conclusions and challenge each in turn.
+Re-checking the information and using different personnel is necessary to avoid stuckness-thinking and groupthink.

 As you understand the abnormal problems, you can develop a process to make the abnormal into normal and innovate your organization.